Instant Pot Beans Chart—The Ultimate Guide & Cooking Time Table

 Why Use the Instant Pot for Beans?

-Tasty Types of Beans & Lentils
+Types of Beans & Lentils to Use in the Instant Pot

 From standard pinto beans to delicate red lentils, whatever your bean or lentil of choice, you can make it in the pressure cooker.
 Here are a few of our favorites: